 Kent loved spending time with family and watching his grandchildren participate in sports.
 In addition, he loved his Ohio State Buckeyes, Cleveland Browns, UD Flyers, and Coastal Carolina.

 Kent is immediately survived by his wife Carol, daughters, Kathy (Brant) Cook, and Cheri Suggs, sister, Karen Knight, and four grandchildren, Alex.
 Evan, Kylie, and Keagan, and many other extended family members.

 A graveside service will be held on Friday, January 24, 2020, at 2PM at Graceland Cemetery, Sidney, Ohio with Rev. Earnie Jones officiating.
 There will be an Honor Guard from the Sidney American Legion and the US Army Active Duty Honor Guard.
 In lieu of flowers, the family has requested memorial contributions be made to New Life Church 329 W. Main, Port Jefferson Ohio 45360 in Kent’s memory.
 Any floral tributes may be delivered to Salm-

 McGill and Tangeman Funeral home, 502 S. Ohio Ave., Sidney, Ohio 45365.
 Please deliver Thursday 9-12 noon, and Friday 9-12 noon.

 Salm-McGill and Tangeman Funeral Home is truly honored to be serving the Knight family, and honoring Kent’s memory, and service to our country and community.
 For online condolences, please go to www.salm-mcgillandtangemanfh.com

 An Open House celebration of Kent’s life will be held on Saturday, April 11, 2020, from 2-4pm at the Sidney Moose Lodge.

-To plant a tree in memory of Kent Scott Knight, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Kent Scott Knight, please visit our floral store.